ewaldmire/ascender/docs/clustering.md

 ### Postgres

-climber is a Django application and uses the psycopg3 library to establish connections to the Postgres database.
+ascender is a Django application and uses the psycopg3 library to establish connections to the Postgres database.
 Only control nodes need direct access to the database.

-Importantly climber relies on the Postgres notify system for inter-process communication.
+Importantly ascender relies on the Postgres notify system for inter-process communication.
 The dispatcher system spawns separate processes/threads that run in parallel.
 For example, it runs the task manager periodically, and the task manager needs to be able to communicate with the main dispatcher thread.
 It does this via `pg_notify`.

 ## Node health